Changissnz/caricature_of_the_modern_American_savage/README.md

 ones.
 From their perspective, they are what this fuel revolves around, an endless cycle empowering them for their domination as perpetual as public perception embraces them out to be.
-First impressions, presentability, persuasion all to centralize social understanding of them in monotonous terms prime for caricature.
+First impressions, presentability, persuasion all to centralize social understanding of them in monotonous terms prime for positive caricature.
 Models.
+Humiliation never stopped them.
+In fact, whatever games of humiliation was inflicted on them by those above, heretic or not, is carefully learned by them as part of legacy of executive power to continue.

 The modern American savage abuses the adage of "sticks and stones may break my bones, but words will never hurt me".
 This is undeniable.
 This writing's compatibility with the previous statement